lubuntu-team/manual/source/3/3.2/3.2.19/bluetooth_manager.rst

 Version
 -------
-Lubutnu ships with version 2.3.5 of Bluetooth Manager.
+Lubuntu ships with version 2.3.5 of Bluetooth Manager.

 How To Launch
 -------------
-To luanch Bluetooth Manager :menuselection:`Prefrences --> Bluetooth Manager` or run
+To launch Bluetooth Manager :menuselection:`Preferences --> Bluetooth Manager` or run

 .. code::